TitilayoMG/Mexico-Toy-Sales-Dashboard/README.md

 ## Data Transformation
 Imported the file into Power BI through Text/CSV then clicked on 'Tranform Data' and added other datasets into Power Query Editor.
-I transformed the data in Power Query, checked for Colum quality and consistency of data types Merged inventory and product table using their primary key 'Product ID' to calculate the cost of inventory as it’s only product table that contains the amount
+I transformed the data in Power Query, checked for Colum quality and consistency of data types.
+Merged inventory and product table using their primary key 'Product ID' to calculate the cost of inventory as it’s only product table that contains the amount.
 Also in Power Query, I merged sales and product table to get sold product and some business calculations.
 * Tables Merged
 ![](tablesMerged.PNG)